 Later, I found myself in China with a bit of spare time on my hands.
 I wondered, “could I build a pickup measurement system using simple everyday parts instead of the lab instruments that many of the published researchers were using?”.
-So on my wooden desk in China, I built this prototype:
+So on the magnificent window facing wooden desk set of my study at the school, I built this prototype:

 It did not perform very well, but it did work.
 In the meanwhile, I found and began to collaborate with other people that had similar interests.
 That led to improvement of the same circuit.
 I made the first PCB, the V5.7, and built some systems which shipped to a few interested people all over the globe.
 This previous article explains more: http://kenwillmott.com/blog/archives/152

 Gradually, the experience with the V5.7 produced a list of needed improvements.
 That kick started the development of the same circuit as a more manufacturable and versatile product.
 Fast forward about 2 years to 2019, and it is here: